rust-lang/cargo/src/doc/src/reference/registry-index.md

 The sparse protocol downloads each index file using an individual HTTP request.
 Since this results in a large number of small HTTP requests, performance is significantly improved with a server that supports pipelining and HTTP/2.

+#### Sparse authentication
+Cargo will attempt to fetch the `config.json` file before fetching any other files.
+If the server responds with an HTTP 401, then Cargo will assume that the registry requires authentication and re-attempt the request for `config.json` with the authentication token included.

+On authentication failure (or a missing authentication token) the server may include a `www-authenticate` header with a `Cargo login_url="<URL>"` challenge to indicate where the user can go to get a token.

+Registries that require authentication must set `auth-required: true` in `config.json`.

 #### Caching
 Cargo caches the crate metadata files, and captures the `ETag` or `Last-Modified`